allmaps/allmaps/packages/transform/README.md

 ### `GcpTransformer.transformGeojsonToSvg(transformer, geojsonGeometry, options)`

-Transforms a GeoJSON Geometry to resource space to a SVG geometry
+Transform a GeoJSON Geometry to resource space to a SVG geometry

 This is a shortcut method, available as static method in order not to overpopulate intellisense suggestions
 Note: Multi-geometries are not supported